Upakit Pachariyangkun

 Upakit Pachariyangkun (อุปกิต ปาจรียางกูร; also spelt Uppakit Pachareeyangkun; born 28 October 1961) is a Thai businessman and senator, known for serving as chairman of United Power of Asia and Allure Group.
 He was appointed by Thailand's military junta, the National Council for Peace and Order, as a Senator of Thailand on May 24, 2019.
-In 2019, Upakit declared assets worth US$52 million, making him Thailand's wealthiest senator.
+In 2019, Upakit declared assets worth US$52 million, making him as one of Thailand's wealthiest senator.

 Early life and education

-Upakit was born on October 28, 1961 to Upadit Pachariyangkun, a Thai diplomat and former foreign affairs minister, and his wife Aphira.
+Upakit was born on October 28, 1961, to Upadit Pachariyangkun, a Thai diplomat and former foreign affairs minister, and his wife Aphira.
 Upakit attended Skidmore College in New York, where he earned a Bachelor's degree in political science.
 He subsequently obtained a Master's degree in Industrial Development from Vrije Universiteit Brussel.
 He then joined the Ministry of Foreign Affairs.

 Business interests

+Business interests in Myanmar

 Upakit founded Allure Group in Thailand.
 Upakit expanded his business interests to neighbouring Myanmar through a partnership with Tun Min Latt, a Burmese businessman.
 In 1999, the two men co-founded Myanmar Allure Group to operate Allure Resort, an illegal hotel and casino, in the Burmese-Thai border town of Tachileik.
 Six percent of the casino's income was distributed to the Myanmar Armed Forces.
 In August 2019, he divested from Myanmar Allure, reportedly selling casino resort for $8.15 million to a business partner, Chakris Kajkumjorndej, in order to join the Senate of Thailand.
 Dean Young Gultula, Upakit's son-in-law, was named his successor.